canonical/netplan/doc/netplan.md

     Note that **``rdnssd``**(8) is required to use RDNSS with networkd.
 No extra software is required for NetworkManager.

+``link-local`` (sequence of scalars)

+:   Configure the link-local addresses to bring up.
+Valid options are 'ipv4'
+    and 'ipv6', which respectively allow enabling IPv4 and IPv6 link local addressing.
+If this field is not defined, the default is to enable only IPv6 link-local addresses.
+If the field is defined but configured as an empty set, IPv6 link-local addresses are disabled as well as IPv4 link- local addresses.

+    This feature enables or disables link-local addresses for a protocol, but the actual implementation differs per backend.
+On networkd, this directly changes the behavior and may add an extra address on an interface.
+When using the NetworkManager backend, enabling link-local has no effect if the interface also has DHCP enabled.

+    Example to enable only IPv4 link-local: ``link-local: [ ipv4 ]``
+    Example to enable all link-local addresses: ``link-local: [ ipv4, ipv6 ]``
+    Example to disable all link-local addresses: ``link-local: [ ]``

 ``critical`` (bool)

 :   (networkd backend only) Designate the connection as "critical to the